Uclusion/uclusion-blog/_posts/2021-09-27-what-is-uclusion.md

 deployed.

 ## Reducing the Cost of Collaboration
-Any simple implementation of a meeting in an app will solve meeting's first problem - that they are point in time.
+Even a long email chain partially solves the point in time problem.
 It's the second problem, too expensive, that requires more complex software.

 For Uclusion to implement product generation without all the meetings, we have to take all the drudge work out of developer communication.
 In order to do this we have some design principles: